 Frequently Asked Questions About Play Therapy Benefits with Skye

-How many sessions are needed?
+How many sessions will my child need?

 What's the difference between playing in play therapy and playing at home?